ymath-io/ymath.io/content/courses/exponents/properties/same-base/index.md

 We just showed that $\frac{x^a}{x^b}=x^{a-b}$!

 ### Warnings
 The bases of the powers have to be the same for both of these properties to work.
+This is why we have been referring to them a.
 For example, if you try to simplify $x^2\cdot y^3$, you will not get anywhere since it's already simplified.
 $$x^2 \cdot y^3=(xx)(yyy)$$
 $$\neq x^5\neq y^5 \neq (x+y)^5 \neq (xy)^5$$
 In case you missed it, all the expressions on the second line are **not equal** to the expressions on the first line.
 Don't make up new properties unless you know that they're true.
 Chances are, the "property" will be false!